Cohort 1 · 15 Places · Enrollment Open

 The Cultural Blind Spot

 A Japanese director uses AI differently from an Australian one — not because of technical skill, but because of decision-making culture.
-Training designed in California for Californians ignores this.
-Your cross-border team deserves better.
+Training designed in California for Californians ignores this entirely.

 The Middle Management Wall

-The most resistant cohort isn’t senior leadership or junior staff.
-It’s directors aged 40–55 who see AI as a threat to the accumulated pattern recognition that made them valuable.
-Tool-centric training reinforces this fear instead of reframing it.
+The most resistant cohort is not senior leadership or junior staff.
+It is directors aged 40–55 who see AI as a threat to the accumulated pattern recognition that made them valuable.
+Tool-centric training reinforces this fear.

 The Programme